Making Excellent Pictures of Git Branch Graphs

 Command Description

-iter_commits() Iterates over all commits in a given branch or the entire repository.
+iter_commits() Loops over every commit in a certain branch or the repository as a whole.

-nx.DiGraph() Creates a directed graph using NetworkX to model the commit history as a network of nodes (commits) and edges (parent-child relationships).
+nx.DiGraph() Models the commit history as a network of nodes (commits) and edges (parent-child relationships) by constructing a directed graph with NetworkX.

-draw() Draws the network graph using Matplotlib with labels and specified positions.
+draw() Uses Matplotlib to draw the network graph with labels and predetermined places.

 Script Functionality Explained